Sanmeet007/logger/README.md

 - Easily export call logs for smooth data organization.
 - Restore call history from generated CSV files after a reset or device switch.

+## 👀 Note

+Logger works best with Google Dialer.
+If you see "Unknown" instead of saved contact names, it might be because your phone’s dialer doesn’t fully support showing names from call logs.

 ## 🚀 Screenshots

 ![Screenshot-1](https://sanmeet007.github.io/public/logger/screenshot-7.png)